Guided Visualization for Anxiety: Use Imagination to Feel Calm

 What Is Guided Visualization Meditation?

-Guided visualization meditation harnesses the mind-body connection: vividly imagining tranquil scenes triggers the same relaxation response your body shows when you’re actually there (slower heart rate, deeper breathing).
-It’s like a mini-vacation in your chair.
+Guided visualization meditation connects the mind and body: vividly picturing peaceful scenes prompts the same relaxation response as being there in person, a slower heart rate, and deeper breathing.
+It’s like taking a brief, calming escape right in your chair.

 Guided Visualization Meditation Techniques